Thomasporta/Steam-Data-Analysis/README.md

 2. It also doesn't include variable pricing over a game's lifetime meaning that all sales are calculated as if the game was sold at full price.
 3. Reviews are a conservative placeholder for actual number of sold games.
 And in fact in some cases could be an overestimation if the game sees a lot of refund requests.

-However, despite this we can use the Boxleiter method to have an acceptable estimate of revenue.
+However, despite this we can use the Boxleiter method to have an acceptable estimate of revenue change.

 ![view](EstimatedSales.PNG)

-Revenue has been increasing steadily over Steam's lifetime, with no slowing in sight (2021 data is not included).
+These estimates are another proof that the boxleiter method doesn't work well to accurately represent revenue.
+These values grossly underestimate actual revenue.
+However, the rate of change should be encapsulated here.
+Steam's revenues have been increasing steadily over its lifetime with no slowing in sight.

 On another note, we've recently heard a lot of the heavy arrival of free games and their addictive loot box mechanics.
 But have free games been flooding the market?